Long-Sequence Recommendation Models Need Decoupled Embeddings: An In-Depth Analysis into Attention and Representation

 \subsection{Recommendation Models Call for More Powerful Decoupling Methods}

-\paragraph{Linear projections would cause dispersed distribution of attention score.} To address such conflict, a straightforward approach is to use separate projections for attention and representation, mapping the original embeddings into two new decoupled spaces.
+\paragraph{Normal decoupling methods fail to resolve conflicts.} To address such conflict, a straightforward approach is to use separate projections for attention and representation, mapping the original embeddings into two new decoupled spaces.
 This is adopted in the standard self-attention mechanism~\citep{vaswani2017attention}, which introduces query, key (for attention), and value projection matrices (for representation).
-Inspired by this, we propose a variant of TWIN that utilizes linear projections to decouple attention and representation modules, named TWIN w/ proj..
+Inspired by this, we propose a variant of TWIN that utilizes linear projections to decouple attention and representation modules, named TWIN (w/ proj.).
 The comparison with the original TWIN structure is shown in Fig.~\ref{subfig:original_TWIN} and~\ref{subfig:TWIN_with_projection}.
 Surprisingly, \textit{linear projection, which works well in NLP, loses efficacy in recommendation systems}, leading to negative performance impact, as shown in Tab.~\ref{subtable:Twin_with_linear}.
-An analysis of attention logits distribution in Fig.~\ref{fig:attention_distribution_of_linear} shows that the logits of the TWIN w/ proj have a very dispersed distribution.
-For more analysis, refer to Sec.~\ref{section:correlation_experiment}.
+We also tried three kinds of other candidate methods (MLP-based projection, strengthening the capacity of linear projection, and gradient normalization), resulting in a total of eight models, but none of them resolved the conflict effectively.
+For the structure of these models and more details, refer to Appendix~\ref{appendix:the_research_process_leading_to_DARE}.